SamuelMN005/pepper_ros/README.md

 # Pepper ROS
 Alternative all-in-one repository for all Pepper ROS related packages.
-In this repository Pepper robot also works in a Gazebo simulation.
+In this repository Pepper robot also works in a Gazebo simulation. (currently only tested in simulation)

 ## Install
 First install the dependecies which require this setting via apt